 The Right to Vote: Selah Africanus

-Two decades before the Fifteenth Amendment confirmed the right of Black men to vote in 1870, Selah Mills Africanus was in New Haven at the Colored Men’s Convention.
-Africanus was a teacher of African American students in Hartford and an active suffragist.
+Two decades before the Fifteenth Amendment confirmed in 1870 the right of Black men to vote, Selah Mills Africanus was in New Haven at the Colored Men’s Convention.
+Africanus was a teacher of Black children in Hartford and an active suffragist.
 He became the Recording Secretary for these meetings and other gatherings at the Talcott Street Church.

-On September 30, 1850, the Talcott Church issued a powerful and eloquent resolution that condemned the Fugitive Act, composed in part by Augustus Washington, the teacher and daguerreotypist.
-It was published in Hartford newspapers, including, presumably, The Republican,, the city’s own abolitionist newspaper, published by John Denison Baldwin, who was the victim of racist violence while the paper was being put out.
+On September 30, 1850, the Talcott Church issued a powerful and eloquent resolution that condemned the Fugitive law, composed in part by Augustus Washington, the teacher and daguerreotypist.
+It was published in Hartford newspapers, including, presumably, The Republican,, the city’s own abolitionist newspaper (published by John Denison Baldwin, who was the victim of racist violence while the paper was being put out).

 The statement quoted the Declaration of Independence and “entirely repudiated” those who did not resist this law as “absurd, slavish, and destructive of the good and happiness of mankind.”

 James Mars was another political activist, a founder and a deacon of Talcott Street.
-Born in Connecticut, enslaved by a local Congregational minister from Canaan from whom he escaped, Mars eventually bought his freedom, raised a family, and wrote a brief but revealing autobiography in 1864.
+Born in Connecticut, he had been born into slavery couple kept in bondage by a local Congregational minister from Canaan.
+Mars escaped from the preacher and eventually bought his freedom, raised a family, and wrote a brief but revealing autobiography in 1864.

 At the age of 74, while writing his book, Mars was also tending to his farm.
 He ends his book this way: “[In Connecticut] it has been my privilege to vote at five Presidential elections.
 Twice it was my privilege and pleasure to help elect the lamented and murdered Lincoln, and if my life is spared I intend to be where I can show that I have the principles of a man, and act like a man, and vote like a man, but not in my native State; I cannot do it there, I must remove to the old Bay State for the right to be a man.”